qstaudinger/STGNN-Price-Forecast/README.md

 ## 4. Model Calibration

-All model implementations (including STGNN) are defined in `/02_Code` and are executed via shell scripts.
+All model implementations are defined in `/02_Code` and are executed via shell scripts.

 ### 4.1 Hyperparameter Tuning (Shell)